hivestrung/finance-tracker/README.md

     python ./rename.py path\to\your\e\statements

-After executing this command your e statments should be renamed from the following .pdf to .pdf.
+After executing this command your e statements should be renamed from the following .pdf to .pdf.
 To compile all credit e statements into a single csv file.
 Run the following command in command prompt:

     python ./read_credit_pdf.py path\to\your\e\statements

-After executing this command your e statments should be renamed from the following .pdf to .pdf.
+After executing this command your e statements should be renamed from the following .pdf to .pdf.
 To compile all debit e statements into a single csv file.
 Run the following command in command prompt:

     python ./read_debit_pdf.py path\to\your\e\statements

-After executing this command there should now be a text file containing all your transaction history, compiled from all of your e statments.
+After executing this command there should now be a text file containing all your transaction history, compiled from all of your e statements.
 To combine your credit and debit e statements.
 Run the following command in command prompt: